Stoofvlees (Carbonade Flamande)

 Instructions:

-Melt the butter in a large pot.
-Add the beef & onions.
-Simmer for 10 minutes on a medium heat.
+Add the onions to the pot & simmer for 10 minutes on a medium-low heat.

 Sprinkle the flour over, mix well & then add the vinegar, sugar, mustard, cloves & beer.